Scott Bond Family Plot

-The Scott Bond Family Plot is a historic family burial plot in Madison, Arkansas.
-It contains the burial site of Scott Bond (1852–1933), Arkansas' first Black millionaire.
+The Scott Bond Family Plot is a historic family burial plot in Madison, Arkansas, United States.
+It contains the burial site of Scott Bond, Arkansas' first Black millionaire.

 Born into slavery, Bond became a major landowner and businessman in St. Francis County, and at age 60 his personal net worth was estimated to exceed $2 million.
 He died at age 81, gored to death by an ox on his farm.

 Description

 It is located 0.3 mi west of 5th Street on U.S. Highway 70.
 The plot measures 16 × 75 ft, and consists of two markers surrounded by a low concrete border.

 NHRP listing

 The site was listed on the National Register of Historic Places in 2002.